deathworlders/online/content/book/deathworlders/chapter-11-direct-delivery.md

 “But you said… pro-choice?
 So you think other human women should be allowed to do that?”

 “I think they should have the choice.
-When they choose to do that, well... it’s on their soul, not mine.”
+When they choose to do that, well...it’s on their soul, not mine.”
 Rylee lamented.
 “Nobody *wants* for that to happen, nobody *likes* it, it’s just… you know, it’s seen as being the better alternative to giving the child a shitty life, you know?
 And the fact is that giving people the choice and the education to avoid having to make it works a lot better than just outright banning the practice.”

 Niral still looked shaken, but she collected herself and thought about it.
 “I… that’s incredibly sad, Rylee.
 And upsetting.
 To think that a mother could ever find herself weighing her cub’s happy future against its *life* and deciding the kindest thing to do would be to...”
 She trailed off, unable to finish the sentence.